Architects: Seine Design

-Architect In Charge: Seine Design
+- Architect In Charge: Seine Design

-Clients: Hopital Esquirol, Paris
+- Clients: Hopital Esquirol

 The Hospital's official program consisted of designing a set of "therapy workshops" and the offices of the healthcare team.
-The purpose of this day psychiatric hospital was to limitas much as possible heavy periods of hospitalization for these patients suffering from very diverse pathologies.
-Based on a program of creative workshops (pottery, music, drawing etc.), the establishment wanted to offer a space in which patients wish to stay and return - a necessary condition for their reintegration into the social sphere.
+The purpose of this day psychiatric hospital was to limit as much as possible heavy periods of hospitalization for these patients suffering from very diverse pathologies.
+Based on a program of creative workshops (pottery, music, drawing, etc.), the establishment wanted to offer a space in which patients wish to stay and return - a necessary condition for their reintegration into the social sphere.

 It was a matter of constructing a building with the most sense possible, making the work an object of exchange.
 Inside the building, for example, the steel walls were left intact to reveal the welders' lines and annotations.
-During the construction phase, workers, patients and caregivers met to discuss the methods of construction and the evolution of the building.
-Leaving raw the marks of their work freezes their presence in the establishment and thus creates meaning and continuity.
+During the construction phase, workers, patients, and caregivers met to discuss the methods of construction and the evolution of the building.
+Leaving raw marks of their work freezes their presence in the establishment and thus creates meaning and continuity.

 Meteorological building.
 The approach was to design a building that gives meaning to the most common everyday events by making them spectacular.
-Weather conditions like rain, sun or wind become festivals in which the downpour enters the heart of the building, the reflections of light on the river are transformed into plays of shadows and lights behind the movable shutters and the passage of boats engenders a soothing rocking.
+Weather conditions like rain, sun, or wind become festivals in which the downpour enters the heart of the building, the reflections of light on the river are transformed into plays of shadows and lights behind the movable shutters and the passage of boats engenders a soothing rocking.

 Domesticity vs Institution: from scale to symmetry.
 The quality of the spaces is an essential factor in getting patients to want to stay and come back.
 This quality goes through a domestic treatment of spaces accompanied by meticulous work on the scale.
 Designed as artists' workshops, the therapy and meeting spaces are essentially made of natural materials such as steel metal walls and wood.
 The strong presence of wood, with appeasing water reflection on it, reinforces the warm and domestic aspect.
 Optimized light treatment on board reinforces this component.
-Work on the symmetry of the building aimed to materialize its institutional dimension allow it to express its openness to the public.
+Work on the symmetry of the building aimed to materialize its institutional dimension allowing it to express its openness to the public.